Higher Specialist Training (HST) is the final stage of postgraduate medical training.

 As there are a limited number of places in HST, entry to each programme is competitive.

-The application process for Higher Specialist Training programmes commencing July 2019 closed on Friday 30 November 2018.
+The application process for HST programmes commencing July 2020 will open on Tuesday 1 October 2019 and close on Friday 1 November 2019.

 You will be required to upload two scanned reference forms as part of the online application process.